rcoldiron/wagtail-tutorial/README.md

 > NOTE: The current version at the time of the creation of this repo is Wagtail 2.14.
 You can select a version to download, like this `pip install wagtail==2.14`

-5. Create the first project: `wagtail start myproject` where `myproject` is the name of the website or project (this can be whatever you want).
-This generates the new project files from Wagtail.
+5. Create the first project: `wagtail start myproject .` where `myproject` is the name of the website or project (this can be whatever you want) and the `.` tells it to create it in your current folder.
+This command generates the new project files from Wagtail.
 Please take a moment to look them over.

+> NOTE: Docker files are automatically generated with the project.
+While we will not be using them, we are keeping them in the repo in case you want to look them over and learn more about what they do.
+Docker can be used for deployment.
+[READ MORE](https://docs.wagtail.io/en/v2.14/reference/project_template.html#dockerfile)